How To Use And Configure WordPress Widgets – Part 4

 How To Override Default WordPress Sidebar Widgets

-How To Override Default Sidebar Widgets
+Overriding Default Sidebar Widgets

-This theme is probably using default widgets.
+This is because the above theme is obviously using default widgets.

-Just add a blank text widget …
+Add a blank text widget …

 How To Override Default Widgets